johnny49r/watt-iz/README.md

   - Display file hierarchy.
   - Measure SD card write and read speeds in the hardware environment.
   - Load demo programs and apps directly from the SD card.
 All demo’s have code example of how to implement this feature.
-  - Use case demo’s of Non Volatile Storage using the ArduinoNVS library.
+  - Use case examples of Non Volatile Storage using the ArduinoNVS library (EEPROM functionality).
 ### Speech and Audio Functions
   - Record and playback WAV (uncompressed) files.
 See demo watt_iz_audio.
   - Audio processing (low pass filtering, FFT).
-  - Streaming (works with ESP-NOW to stream audio to a peer).
+  - Streaming (works with ESP-NOW to stream over WiFi).
   - Speech detection (use FFT and Formant analysis to detect valid speech vs other noises).
   - Sinewave frequency and ring tone functions.
 ### Real Time Clock & Alarm (see demo watt_iz_clock)
   - Demonstrates timekeeping functions (year, month, day, hour, minute, second).
   - Time synchronization with internet NTP server.
   - Calender with reverse and forward month scrolling.
-  - Simple alarm trigger.
+  - Alarm trigger example.
 ### AI Cloud Demo's
   - Google Speech to Text service (see demo watt_iz_STT).
   - Google Text to Speech service (see demo watt_iz_TTS).
   - Google language translate service (see demo watt_iz_translator).
   - OpenAI Chat GPT service (see demo watt_iz_chatgpt).
-### Intercom Demo
+### Intercom Demo (Direct Peer-to-Peer Communication)
   - Uses broadcast to discover other devices.
   - Uses MAC addressing for peer-to-peer communication.
   - Demonstrates writing and reading audio streams.